 This is a story of development – the aid-dependent economy, deep public mistrust in the government, rapid urban migration, and a silent plague that blankets the sky in the cold winter months.

 For the 1.5 million people living in Mongolia’s capital city, Ulaanbaatar, the -40°C winters bring with them air pollution levels comparable to, and sometimes surpassing, much larger cities such as Delhi and Beijing.
-Most statistics attribute 80% of this pollution to household burning of coal; but such a statement conceals underlying structural inadequacies and places too much of the accountability on the poor, who must choose between – put simply – polluting the air and freezing to death.
+Most statistics attribute 80% of this pollution to household burning of coal.
+But such a statement conceals underlying structural inadequacies and places too much of the accountability on the poor, who must choose between – put simply – polluting the air and freezing to death.

 Since the dissemination of the refined coal, there have been 549 reports of poisoning and eight deaths.

-But with no other choice, what is to be done?
+With no other choice, what is to be done?

 For much of the past decade, the perceived seasonal nature of pollution has impeded policy implementation and subdued its urgency.

-It’s a case of the collective action problem described by Garrett Hardin, an ecologist who warned us about the serious environmental consequences of individual, innocent actions.
+It’s perhaps a case of the collective action problem described by Garrett Hardin, an ecologist who warned us about the serious environmental consequences of individual, innocent actions.
 The ‘mutual coercion mutually agreed upon’ solution he describes may just be this coal ban.
 However, the lack of alternatives and poor city infrastructure means there are institutional changes that need to be dealt with in the long-run.

 In comparison to its polluted counterparts in India and China, Ulaanbaatar is only visibly polluted during the colder fall and winter months.
 This means that yearly averages skew the extremity of the crisis, and the sun-shiny, blue-skied summer months provide a false sense of security.
 For much of the past decade, the perceived seasonal nature of pollution has impeded policy implementation and subdued its urgency.